-215. The proposed trial would involve a maximum of 10 young horses.
-Animals would be kept in contained enclosures including, holding pens and a large animal facility within Queensland Animal

-Sciences Precinct at the UQ's Gatton campus.
-Conditions maintaining the risk context and proposed limits of the trial, such as the maximum number of animals and duration of the study, have been included in the draft licence.
-Although the applicant proposed that the trial will be completed within 12 months after commencement, as a standard practice, a draft licence condition require completion of the trial within 5 years.
+214. The proposed trial would involve a maximum of 10 young horses.
+Animals would be kept in contained enclosures including, holding pens and a large animal facility within Queensland Animal Sciences Precinct at the UQ's Gatton campus.
+Conditions maintaining the risk context and proposed limits of the trial, such as the maximum number of animals and duration of the study, have been included in the licence.
+Although the applicant proposed that the trial would be completed within 12 months after commencement, as a standard practice, a licence condition requires completion of the trial within 5 years.